Plan Funding

 A local team of volunteers was established to develop the plan, which includes:

-A contaminant source inventory
+- A contaminant source inventory

-Wellhead protection management strategies
+- Wellhead protection management strategies

-A contingency plan if contamination occurs
+- A contingency plan if contamination occurs

-A public education plan and educational materials
+- A public education plan and educational materials

 Fishbeck, Thompson, Carr & Huber

-The firm of Fishbeck, Thompson, Carr & Huber (FTC&H) was selected to facilitate and coordinate the planning program, to assist the local team in formulating the plan, and to draft the plan text for submission to the DEQ for approval and to the City Council for adoption.
+The firm of Fishbeck, Thompson, Carr & Huber (FTC&H) was selected to facilitate and coordinate the planning program, to assist the local team in formulating the plan, and to draft the plan text for submission to the EGLE for approval and to the City Council for adoption.
 William Kelley and James Brode of FTC&H were instrumental in keeping the team focused and on schedule.